 - Start with your big goals.
 These often center around community member growth, geographic expansion, strategic partnerships, building the alumni team and adding benefits and events.
 A good balance of realistic and stretch goals is critical to effective annual planning.

 - Give yourself some room to dream.
 This should be fun.
 Write a wish list of items that you want to do that align with your bigger goals.
 This might be that creative marketing campaign you’ve always thought about.
 Maybe it’s incorporating a corporate social responsibility component into your program or trying new alumni event ideas.
 Even goals that promote self-learning and growth as a community manager (network more with alumni managers, attend at least one corporate alumni-focused event) are meaningful if it creates the opportunity for you to step outside your daily tasks and get inspired.
 If you’re passionate about one of the items, you’re more likely to succeed.

 - Brainstorm the baby steps that will get you to the big goals.
 Now it’s time to be practical again and create the list of small steps you can execute to move you towards the big goals.
 These should follow the principles of S.M.A.R.T. goal setting: specific, measurable, attainable, relevant, and time-sensitive.
 Sometimes these items might feel trivial, but don’t forget that big wins are the result of many small victories.

 - Review often.
 Set a calendar reminder and review progress towards goals with your teammates and vendors, ideally monthly.
 Accountability is key.
 Use these goals as your North Star to guide prioritization of activities.

 You’ll make improvements to your annual planning each year you do it.
 You may notice emerging themes and goals that are no longer considered important.
 You’ll cross things off and roll things over to the next year.
-This is all normal and why annual planning for your community can be incredibly valuable.
+This is all normal and why annual planning for your corporate alumni network can be incredibly valuable.

 It’s time to get started!